dotnet/docs/docs/csharp/language-reference/keywords/default.md

 The `default` keyword can be used in two ways:

 - To specify the default label in the [`switch` statement](switch.md).
-- As the [default operator](../operators/default.md) to produce the default value of a type.
+- As the [default operator or literal](../operators/default.md) to produce the default value of a type.

 ## See also